At a Glance

 (410) 887-5307

-Holt Park is located in the Overlea Fullerton Community, east of the City of Baltimore and just inside the Baltimore Beltway, near the junction with I-95.
+Holt Park is located in the Overlea-Fullerton Community of Baltimore County, east of the City of Baltimore and just inside the Baltimore Beltway near the junction with I-95.
 Once a private residence and retreat, the property was donated to Baltimore County by Lillian McCormick Holt, a religious educator and amateur painter, upon her death in 1975.
 She dedicated its use to nature appreciation, quiet contemplation, and art.

-This small 13-acre park offers deciduous woodland, wetlands and meadows, gardens, an arboretum, and a lily pond, with a network of nature trails, an outdoor amphitheater with a gazebo, several log houses, and a labyrinth with a meditation garden path.
-There is also an indoor art and nature center, which offers a wide variety of programs throughout the year.
+This small 16-acre park offers deciduous woodland, wetlands and meadows, a pollinator garden, and a lily pond, with a network of nature trails, an outdoor amphitheater with a gazebo, several log houses, and a labyrinth with a meditation garden path.
+There is also an indoor art and nature center, which offers a wide variety of art and nature programs throughout the year.
 It’s a great place where local residents and visitors can enjoy a patch of nature.

 Birdlife: